What is A Place for Mom?

 Since our company was founded in 2000, we have helped more than

-800,000 families across the nation find senior care options.
+1 million families find senior care options.
+While the

-While the families we support are all unique, one common factor is
+families we support are all unique, one common factor is the

 receive thousands of letters a year thanking our Advisors for their